xharris/blankejs/love2d/lua/blanke/docs/blanke_tips.md

 end
 ```

-2. Destroying an object does not remove references to it
+2. Just destroying an object does not remove references to it

 `my_entity:destroy()` the object will no longer be updated

-`my_entity = nil` GOOD: no longer any reference to it.
+`my_entity = nil` <font color="limegreen">GOOD</font> no longer any reference to it.
 It will eventually be freed up in memory